PB-421/ProyectoProgramacionSegundo_RocketRacing/README.md

 # TrabajoTPA

-## I did this proyect with a couple of friends for programming at university, its so far the best proyect we've done
+## I did this proyect with a couple of friends for programming at university, its so far the best proyect we've done (Javadocs are in the project but not created)
 ## The other repo of this proyect contains an older version of the project
 // Link del esquema UML //